-- A menu will open up, and you should click on "Translate" to view the text in English.
+- A menu will open up, and you should click "Translate" to view the text in English.

-6. Translating a website on an iPhone
+2. Translating a website on an iPhone

+It is worth noting that Safari translates a limited number of languages compared to other browsers.
 The most common language used on the web is English.
-Therefore translating sites to English is extremely common.
+Therefore translating sites into English is extremely common.